 Protecting Yourself & Your Family

-- Wash your hands frequently with soap and water (or hand sanitizer that contains at least 60% alcohol)
+- Wash your hands frequently with soap and water for at least 20 seconds (or use hand sanitizer that contains at least 60% alcohol)

 - Avoid touching your eyes, nose and mouth